Polkissss/2048/README.md

 # 2048 and brief description of project

 My own personal version of a game called 2048.
 It's one of my fist projects so it might have a lot of bugs or any different issues.
-Game is playable and even though it requires many QoL changes it is still kind of enjoyable
+Game is playable and even though it requires many QoL changes it is still kind of enjoyable.
+To play version with only terminal run "2048Terminal.py" and to play version with GUI run "2048GUI.py"

 ## Rules